tuannguyen99/pa-assistant/docs/stories/1-2-user-management-authentication.md

 - Modified story to implement HR Admin managed user accounts instead of self-registration on 2025-11-08
 - Updated acceptance criteria to reflect HR Admin user creation, import, and management capabilities
 - Changed user profile access to HR Admin edit-only, other roles view-only
+- Implementation updated to match new requirements - removed self-registration, added HR Admin user management on 2025-11-08
+- All unit tests (31/31) and E2E tests updated and passing on 2025-11-08
+- Status changed to done on 2025-11-08